 What Makes The Danube Waltz Shore Excursions Special?

-One of the exclusive Viking excursions offered on the Danube Waltz itinerary was a visit to Gottweig Abbey with spectacular views over the Wachau Valley.
+Another example is the exclusive offerings that are unique to Viking.
+On of the excursions offered on the Danube Waltz itinerary was a visit to Gottweig Abbey with spectacular views over the Wachau Valley.
 Viking guests have the opportunity to tour the 900-year-old abbey, view a short film about life at the abbey, and admire the extensive art collection.

 We also enjoyed a taste of sparkling apricot wine made by the Benedictine monks who live and work at the abbey.
 Viking is the only cruise line with access to Gottweig Abbey.
 This is one example of Viking’s privileged access tours.